weibeld/OLD-weibeld-notes/_algorithms/data-structures.md

 - Nodes on depth 3 are at **indices 8, 9, 10, 11, 12, 13, 14, 15**
 - etc.

-Thus, a binary heap of size $n$ can be represented as an array of size $n+1$ (the convention of leaving array index 0 empty is optional, but simplifies the "pointer" arithmetic below).
+Thus, a binary heap of size $n$ can be represented as an array of size $n+1$ (the convention of leaving array index 0 empty is optional, but simplifies the pseudo-pointer arithmetic below).

-### "Pointer" arithmetic
+### Pseudo-Pointer Arithmetic

 Get depth of node given an index: